RockafellerCAN/Auto-DJ/README.md

 ---

-*This project implements Phase 1 of the Auto-DJ system as described in the project plan.
-The acoustic fingerprinting system is now ready to be integrated with a music library scanner and similarity engine in Phase 2.*
+*This project implements the complete Auto-DJ system as described in the project plan.
+All three phases are now complete, providing a fully functional intelligent music playlist generator that analyzes acoustic similarity and creates playlists ready for any music player.*